microsoft/vscode-docs/docs/editor/node-debugging.md

 ![Breakpoint Actions](images/debugging/breakpointstoolbar.png)

-## Skipping Uninteresting Code
+## Skipping uninteresting code

-VS Code node debugging has a feature to avoid code that you don't want to step through (aka 'Just my Code').
+VS Code Node.js debugging has a feature to avoid code that you don't want to step through (AKA 'Just my Code').
 This feature can be enabled with the `skipFiles` attribute in your launch configuration. `skipFiles` is an array of glob patterns for script paths to skip.

 For example using: